NintendoBrew/DS-I-Shop-/tss/README.md

-This is the main shop.
+This is the main shop. were the apps will be